atifaziz/TryParsers/README.md

 // Output: 2,3,4,6,7,9
 ```

-The .NET Framework still has many types that support parsing or initializing
+The .NET Standard still has many types that support parsing or initializing
 from a string representation of a value but which throw exceptions on failure.
 TryParsers also comes with a generic method called `Make` for such cases that
 enables building a `TryParse`-like method on top of existing parsers.
 For